 A lot has changed in the 27 years since I haunted the New Haven Free Public Library.
 You no longer have to deal with paper copies of CVs, cover letters or work samples.
 You can handle the whole process at home, digitally, right there at your computer, in just a few clicks of the keyboard.

-What hasn’t changed is the need to send out those job applications – to sit down and actually do it, every day, no excuses, no days off.
+What hasn’t changed is the need to send out those applications and make those connections – to sit down and actually do it, every day, no excuses, no days off.

 Six months after I first hit the library in New Haven, I’d found a newspaper job in New York City, and fulfilled a dream.
 Not long after that I was promoted to a new position at the company headquarters in Los Angeles, earning a bigger salary than I dared imagine a couple years earlier